Welcome to Year 2!

 Hello to all the grown-ups and children of Seahorse & Stingrays class

-It will strange for many of the children to be back after being away from school for so long and so with this in mind we want to spend time exploring their feelings through games and activities.
 We will ensure that the children's learning environment remains stimulating but calm and that the children feel they have adults that they can share their thoughts and feelings with.
-The children will be introduced to simple routines to help keep them safe.
-These routines will include encouraging children to wash their hands in the outdoor sinks prior to coming into the classroom and then at regular intervals during the day after that, using one set of toilets, keeping water bottles on a special marked spot and having their own stationary equipment to use on their desk.
-All these routines will be supported by the adults so the children will become comfortable with them.
+The children will be reminded of the routines to help keep them safe.
+These routines involve getting children to wash their hands in the outdoor sinks prior to coming into the classroom and then washing their hands at regular intervals during the day.
+If the children are sharing table top equipment (coloured pencils, rulers, rubbers etc) the equipment will be disinfected at the end of each day and the children will then wash their hands before leaving.
+All these routines will still be supported by the adults.
+Any work that is sent home will be left for 72 hours before it leaves the classroom.

 Coming into class and leaving at the end of the day

 We will continue to plan the English in very much the same way as it has been done in Year 1.
-We will take good quality texts, full of rich language and work on these for 2 or 3 weeks.
+We will take good quality texts, full of rich language and work on these for two or three weeks.
 The children will have the opportunity to employ all that they have learnt in a longer writing session over the course of the two to three weeks.
 We are keen to build on the developments made in Year 1 in terms of supporting the children in being independent learners.
 The skills they learn as writers will be transferred to other subjects.
 For example, the children may write about their thoughts and feelings in RE or record their observations of science investigations.
+We will develop the children’s positive attitudes and stamina to writing.
+We will teach the children to make simple additions to their own writing by evaluating it with a teacher and other peers, to re-read their writing to check it makes sense and to proof-read their writing to check for errors in spelling, grammar and punctuation.
+We will encourage the children to articulate and justify answers and opinions.
+We will help the children to use their spoken language to speak audibly, fluently and to help them express their ideas effectively.

 As with the English, we will continue to have daily whole-class teaching sessions.
 The children will also be taught in a small group once a week.
 We can track their progress very effectively and provide them with differentiated work that meets their needs.
-There will be an independent maths task in each lesson and the children will be invited to complete this for them to demonstrate how they can use and apply what they have learnt.
+There will be an independent maths task in each lesson and the children will be invited to complete this so they can demonstrate how they have used and applied what they have learnt.
 We will have ‘learning review’ sessions periodically so that the children can share their ideas with their peers.

 P.E. - twice a week, on a Tuesday(indoor) and Friday (outdoor).
 Please leave your child’s kit in school until half term.
 We will set up a system for the children to bring P.E. kit to you that no longer fits them.
 If your child has long-hair please make sure it is tied back.
 If your child has pierced ears, please ensure that the earrings are removed or there is tape available so your child can cover them.

-We will continue to send home a sheet with 2 "must do" tasks and a selection of others that you may like to try with your child.
-There will be 2 or 3 weeks to complete the tasks and return their homework books to share with the class.
+We will continue to send home a homework sheet with two "must do" tasks and a selection of other tasks that you may like to try with your child.
+The homework will last for two or three weeks.
+The children can return their homework books to school to share what they have done with the class.

 Unfortunately not the ones with chocolate chips.